ASAP (TV program): Release

 For most of its broadcast history ASAP was broadcast through ABS-CBN from its premiere in 1995 to 2020.
 Following the shutdown of ABS-CBN due to its franchise non-renewal in mid-2020, ASAP moved to ABS-CBN Corporation's pay television network Kapamilya Channel with simulcasts of the variety show available in Jeepney TV.
 In October 2020, the show made its free TV return on A2Z.
-On January 24, 2021, ASAP started its simulcasts on TV5, replacing the Brightlight Productions shows such as Sunday Noontime Live! and Sunday Kada.
+On January 24, 2021, ASAP started its simulcasts on TV5, replacing the Brightlight Productions shows such as Sunday Noontime Live!, I Got You and Sunday 'Kada.

 Ratings

 ASAP was consistently the leading Sunday noontime show on Philippine television from 1995 until it went down to no. 2 in 2002, when SOP took over.
 It ranked number one again throughout 2003 and 2004, but went back to number 2 when GMA became the leading network in Mega Manila.
-ASAP once again became the ratings leader from 2007 until early 2020; and the ratings leadership became more intense in 2009 which caused the reformatting of SOP in November of that year.
+ASAP once again became the ratings leader from 2007 until early 2020; the ratings leadership became more intense in 2009, which caused the reformatting of SOP in November of that year.

+ASAP temporarily ceased airing live shows in 2020 due to the COVID-19 pandemic and the shutdown of its home network on free-to-air-television, ABS-CBN.
+When it returned on Free TV in October 2020, the program has been losing the ratings to All-Out Sundays, a current rival program of GMA hosted by Alden Richards, Julie Anne San Jose, and former ASAP mainstays Christian Bautista, Mark Bautista, Bea Alonzo and Rayver Cruz.